 - You may leave it on all night, but if you are concerned about the environment and don’t want to waste too much power, there is a timer option.

-- It is also very much portable since it’s light and compact, it will fit in bags easily, so don’t worry if you’re one to travel a bunch.
+- It is also very much portable since it’s light and compact, it will fit in bags comfortably, so don’t worry if you’re one to travel a bunch.
 You can plug it in directly into the mains or even to the USB ports of a laptop/computer

 What about potential disadvantages?
 The only thing I can think of is that there aren't too many options to choose from.
 This might not be ideal for people who like particular soundscapes for whom Cherry Koala (discussed below) might be good pick.
-On the other hand, if you know that the most ideal sound for you involves white noise or the fan whirring, then you may find this as an ideal option.
-Again, I also think that the minimalistic design makes it a little more attractive, if anything.
+On the other hand, if you know that an ideal sound for you involves white noise or the fan whirring, then you may find this as an ideal option.
+Again, I also think that the minimalistic design makes it a little more attractive if anything.

-This is another great option I would recommend to customers, which is particularly interesting because it does not include any recordings as such; the sound that comes is from the internal fan that is within the generator.
+This is another great option I would recommend to customers, which is particularly interesting because it does not include any recordings as such; the sound comes from an internal fan that is within the generator.
 If you ask me, there’s no other machine in the market today that has this level of realism of producing white noise.
 As someone who personally appreciates the originality of white noise, I can say that theirs is definitely amongst the best.

 To be honest, it being a pure and plain white noise machine, I’d say is an endearing quality, something that cuts right to the chase.
 I feel that the additional features of some other machines just makes it lose the reason why it was invented in the first place.
-The single job it was expected to perform is being done efficiently and the lack of giving room for too many fancy features makes it good in my opinion, considering most of the added perks are barely ever touched.
+The single job it was expected to perform is being done efficiently, and the lack of giving room for too many fancy features makes it good in my opinion, considering most of the added perks are barely ever touched.

 What then is most gripping about the Marpac Dohm?
 I’d say their basic mechanism should be highlighted: essentially just takes in air into the machine and produces a white noise sound.
 This sound is found to be calming and soothing, often helping you sleep better.
 You can still choose from two speed settings and then you can also control the air that flows through it, which in effect takes a toll on the pitch and volume of the sound that is rendered.
 This can be done by twisting the collar, and again, I think the simplicity of it bags 10/10.